FrederikNagel09/Comp_Tool_Final_Project/README.md

 make check
 - This runs both ruff format and ruff check, automatically formatting code to industry standards and giving warnings where changes should be made to follow proper formatting and good coding etiquette.

+## Project Ideas:
+- TF-IDF → LogisticRegression
+    - Could be graph with k-means classification instead of logisticregression
+    - Could be more powerfull DL model than logistic regression
+    - TF-IDF: teat every text sample as a "document" and use it to create an embedding vector for each text

+- Use other embedding method + some classification method